AssetWatch

 Seed Round in 2025

 Virtue AI specializes in AI security and compliance, offering a decentralized, open platform designed for the public good.
-Their platform provides comprehensive risk assessments for AI applications, ensuring regulatory compliance and offering AI Safety leaderboards for performance benchmarking.
+Their platform provides comprehensive risk assessments for AI applications, ensuring regulatory compliance, and features AI Safety leaderboards for performance benchmarking.

 Virtue AI